How is melanoma skin cancer found?

 The doctor will likely ask about your symptoms and risk factors.
-This will include your age, when you first saw the mark on your skin, and whether it has changed in size or the way it looks and if it has caused any symptoms (pain, itching, bleeding, etc.).
+This will include when you first saw the mark on your skin, if it has changed in size or the way it looks, and if it is causing any symptoms (pain, itching, bleeding, etc.).
 You may also be asked about whether anyone in your family has had skin cancer and about past UV light exposure.

 During the exam, the doctor will note the size, shape, color, and texture of the area of concern, and whether there is bleeding or scaling.
 The rest of your body may be checked for other spots and moles.
 The doctor may also feel nearby lymph nodes under the skin, like those in the groin, underarm, or neck.
 Enlarged lymph nodes might suggest the spread of a melanoma.

 The doctor might use a special magnifying lens and light source held near the skin.
 Sometimes a thin layer of oil is put on the skin.
 A picture of the spot may be taken.
 These tests, when used by a doctor who has experience with them, can improve the chances in finding melanomas early.
 They also often show that a spot on the skin is not cancer, so no more testing is needed.

 If the doctor thinks a spot might be a melanoma, he or she will take a sample of the skin to look at under a microscope.
 This is called a biopsy.
 There are different ways to do a skin biopsy.
 The choice depends on the size of the area of concern and where it is on the body.
 All methods are likely to leave at least a small scar.
 Since different methods leave different types of scars, you should ask the doctor about this before the biopsy is done.
 No matter which type of biopsy is done, as much of the area in question should be removed as possible so that an exact diagnosis can be made.

 The skin around the area of the biopsy will be numbed before the biopsy.
 You will feel a little stinging as the medicine goes in, but you should not feel any pain during the biopsy.